totemorg/totem/README.md

 <a name="module_TOTEM.config..configService..createServer..startServer"></a>

 ###### createServer~startServer(server, port, cb)
 Start service and attach listener.
-Established the secureLink if configured.
+Established the secureIO if configured.
 Establishes
 				server-busy tests to thwart deniel-of-service attackes and process guards to trap faults.
 When starting the master process, other configurations are completed.
 Watchdogs and proxies are also established.